Yao-Dou/legal-checklist-definitions/README.md

 **What to look for:** The main agreements in the settlement

 **Simple explanation:** Similar to decree terms, but these are negotiated agreements.
 What did each side agree to do?

+**Important:** Do NOT include timeframe information (dates, durations, deadlines) as these are captured separately in items 19 (Date of Settlement) and 21 (How Long Settlement Will Last).

 **Example:** "Company agrees to pay $1 million and change workplace policies"